-The Bonds maturing in years 2013 and 2014 are not subject to redemption prior to maturity.
-The Bonds maturing on and after December 1, 2041, are subject to redemption at the option of the City on and after June 1, 2023, in whole or in part at any time within one or more maturities selected by the City at a price of par plus accrued interest, if any, to the date of redemption.
+The Bonds maturing in years 2013 through 2022, inclusive, are not subject to redemption prior to maturity.
+The Bonds maturing on and after December 1, 2023, are subject to redemption at the option of the City on and after June 1, 2023, in whole or in part at any time within one or more maturities selected by the City at a price of par plus accrued interest, if any, to the date of redemption.